 The University's policy and guidance on the ethical review of research undertaken by staff and students which involves human participants is available on the University website.
-This includes Introduction to Research Integrity and Ethics Training, compulsory for all University researchers and students: available from Weblearn.
+This includes Introduction to Research Integrity and Ethics Training, compulsory for all University researchers and students.
 Departmental Policy on Ethical Training Requirements for Research Staff and Graduate Students (mandatory) is available from Canvas.
-It covers all research in which people participate in a direct way by, for example,
+It covers all research involving human participants, where for example,

-- answering questions about themselves or their opinions, - or performing tasks such as completing an online survey - or being observed, - all research which involves data about identified or identifiable people.
+- people answer questions about themselves or their opinions, - people perform tasks such as completing an online survey - people are being observed, - data or other identifying information about people (personal data) are being collected and used.